 Timing may be an obvious aspect to consider when planning a fishing trip but it can be even more important in the winter.
 Throughout the winter, fish are less likely to feed in the early morning as they become lethargic with plunging overnight air and water temperatures.
 Cold overnight temperatures paired with early sunsets decrease the prime fishing window to a few hours in the afternoon.

 This is information common to many which is why many rivers are typically swarmed between 11 am-3 pm throughout the winter.
 Getting out early in the morning or late in the evening can still produce fish with far fewer crowds.
 Don’t be afraid to vary up your fly selection and tactics if you’re fishing at less than optimal times of the day in order to draw reaction strikes from the fish.

 Finding Your Solitude

-Long drives, early mornings, and less than ideal weather typically sum up my winter fishing experiences.
+Long drives, early mornings, and less-than-ideal weather typically sum up my winter fishing experiences.
 I’m willing to spend more effort getting away from convenient local streams and often risk being less comfortable on the water in favor of avoiding crowds.
-Targeting foul weather days, fishing at less than optimal times, and fishing stretches of water that aren’t as “hot” are a few surefire ways to finding some solitude while fly fishing heavily pressured waters throughout the winter months.
+Targeting foul-weather days, fishing at less than optimal times, and fishing stretches of water that aren’t as “hot” are a few surefire ways to find some solitude while fly fishing heavily pressured waters throughout the winter months.

 Article by Evan Garda, he is on the Content Team here at Fly Lords.
 He can be found chasing trout throughout the west with his trusty fly rod.
 Check out his adventures at @evangarda.